The Nest

 As per New York City guidelines outlined on the NY.gov site, you are responsible if someone slips on ice on your sidewalk and gets injured.
 And if a tree in front of your townhouse has a root that comes up and lifts part of the sidewalk, you will also be responsible if someone trips over it.

-In short, townhouses can be very expensive to maintain.
-On the other hand, if you want to renovate your townhouse, like updating the kitchen, you don’t need board approval as you do in a co-op or condo.
+In short, townhouses can be expensive to maintain.
+On the other hand, if you renovate your townhouse, such as updating the kitchen, you don’t need board approval, unlike in a co-op or condo.

 Not all Townhomes are the Same Size

-Homes wider than 20 feet, which are rare, are called “trophy” townhouses.
+Rare homes wider than 20 feet are called “trophy” townhouses.
 Some real estate agents refer to more expansive townhouses as “mansions.”

 Buying a Single-Family vs. Multi-Family Townhouse